MegApril/police-staffing-analysis/README.md

 # Workload Assessment
 ## Defining Workload
+Following guidelines set forth by the ICMA [^4] for a principle called the "Rule of 60", one part dictates that, "60% of available officers should be assigned to patrol."
+This allows for other police activity such as community involvement, specialized training speicific to the community, retention planning, and other duties the department must have resources to complete[^3].
-In order to properly assess time, manpower, and resources
+In order to properly assess time, manpower, and resources, we must clearly define what is included in workload.
+Patrol -

 ## Distribution of Calls for Service
 ### By Hour